blackout314/bitcoin-fork/README.md

   * telegram [telegram-ita](https://t.me/BitcoinDiamondItalia)
 * UnitedBitcoin: Forked at Block 498777, 12 December 2017, For each 1 BTC you get 1 UB
 * Bitcoin Hot: Forked at Block 498848, 12 December 2017, For each 1 BTC you get 100 BTH
-* [Super Bitcoin](http://supersmartbitcoin.com/): Forked at Block 498888, 12 December 2017, For each 1 BTC you get 1 SBTC
+* SBTC [Super Bitcoin](http://supersmartbitcoin.com/): Forked at Block 498888, 12 December 2017, For each 1 BTC you get 1 SBTC
   * [github](https://github.com/superbitcoin/SuperBitcoin)
   * twitter
-* [BitcoinX](https://www.bitcore.cc/): Forked at Block 498888, 12 December 2017, For each 1 BTC you get 10,000 BCX
+* BTX [BitcoinX](https://www.bitcore.cc/): Forked at Block 498888, 12 December 2017, For each 1 BTC you get 10,000 BCX
   * [github](https://github.com/LIMXTEC/BitCore/releases)
 * Lightning Bitcoin: Forked at Block 499999, 12 December 2017, For each 1 BTC you get 1 LBTC
 * Bitcoin Top: Forked at Block 501118, 26 December 2017, For each 1 BTC you get 1 BTT